-Investments in the "Others" category may only be held in the sub-fund up to a maximum of 25% of the total net assets.
+Investments in the "Others" category may be held in the Sub-fund up to a maximum of 20% of the total net assets.

-- cash and cash equivalents: demand deposits, reverse repurchase transactions that are necessary in order to manage the liquidity of the sub-fund following subscriptions/redemptions and/or resulting from the sub-fund's market exposure decision

-- issuers which had E/S characteristics at the time of investment and which are no longer fully aligned with Candriam's E/S investment criteria.
-The intention is to sell these investments,

-- other investments including single name derivatives which may be purchased for diversification purposes and which cannot undergo ESG filtering or for which ESG data is not available,

-- non single name derivatives may be used for efficient portfolio management and/or for hedging purposes and/or temporarily following subscriptions/redemptions.
+- cash and cash equivalents: demand deposits, reverse repurchase transactions that are necessary in order to manage the liquidity of the Sub-fund following subscriptions/redemptions and/or resulting from the Sub-fund's market exposure decision - issuers which had E/S characteristics at the time of investment and which are no longer fully aligned with Candriam's E/S investment criteria.
+The intention is to sell these investments; - other investments including single name derivatives which may be purchased for diversification purposes and which cannot undergo ESG filtering or for which ESG data is not available but which as a minimum respect the principles of good governance; - non single name derivatives may be used for efficient portfolio management and/or for hedging purposes and/or temporarily following subscriptions/redemptions.

+the financial product attains the environmental or social characteristics that they